aspschn/swingby/README.md

 $ make
 ```

-You can test Foundation with the examples.
+You can test Swingby with the examples.

 ```sh
 $ make example